Police abolition: Politicians

-U.S. president Joe Biden does not support defunding or abolishing the police.
-Many members of the U.S. House of Representatives have criticized the movement as a distraction from other efforts, notably Karen Bass, chair of the Congressional Black Caucus.
+Former U.S. president Joe Biden does not support defunding or abolishing the police.
+Many members of the U.S. House of Representatives have criticized the movement as a distraction from other efforts, including Karen Bass, chair of the Congressional Black Caucus.
 House Majority Whip Jim Clyburn warned Democratic leaders against engaging in the movement on a private call in June 2020, over fears that Republicans could propagandize the controversy during the upcoming election.
 U.S. Senator Bernie Sanders opposed police abolition, stating that all cities in the world have police; instead, he argued that police departments should be staffed with "well-educated, well-trained, well-paid professionals", stating "we want to redefine what police departments do, give them the support they need to make their jobs better" while ensuring "every police officer in this country [is held] accountable for what he or she does."

-Former president Donald Trump criticized the efforts to defund police departments and said it was important to have "law and order" in the United States.
-According to Attorney General William P. Barr, there would be an increase in "vigilantism" and "more killings" in major American cities.
+In his first term, president Donald Trump criticized the efforts to defund police departments and said it was important to have "law and order" in the United States.
+According to former Attorney General William P. Barr, defunding police would result in an increase in "vigilantism" and "more killings" in major American cities.

 Cities

 According to The New York Times, cities across the United States were considering defunding, downsizing, or abolishing their departments following George Floyd's murder.

 In Minneapolis, advocacy group MPD150, which had previously published a report in 2017 recommending the Minneapolis Police Department (MPD) be abolished, argued that "the people who respond to crises in our community should be the people who are best-equipped to deal with those crises" and that first responders should be social workers and mental health providers.
 Public schools, parks, multiple private businesses and venues, and the University of Minnesota have severed ties with the police department.
 Minneapolis mayor Jacob Frey was booed by a large crowd of protestors after refusing to defund and abolish the police.

 Nine members of the Minneapolis City Council—a veto-proof majority—pledged on June 7, 2020 to dismantle the Minneapolis Police Department, despite opposition from Mayor Frey.
 Supporters of the pledge included Alondra Cano, Jeremiah Ellison, and council president Lisa Bender.
 U.S. representative Ilhan Omar, whose district includes Minneapolis, stated, "the Minneapolis Police Department has proven themselves beyond reform.
 It's time to disband them and reimagine public safety in Minneapolis."
 A few weeks after the pledge, the City Council passed a provision for a public referendum to amend the city's charter to do so, as the charter required the city to “fund a police force of at least 0.0017 employees per resident.”
 The proposed amendment was blocked by the Charter Commission, who said it lacked legal provisions and necessary public input.